-Effective January 1, 2015, we adopted the FASB's guidance for reporting discontinued operations, which amended the definition of "discontinued operations" to include only disposals or held-for-sale classifications for components or groups of components of an entity that represent a strategic shift that either has or will have a major effect on an entity's operations and financial results include a disposal of a major geographical area, line of business, equity method of investment or other parts of an entity.
+Effective January 1, 2015, we adopted the FASB's guidance for reporting discontinued operations, which amended the definition of "discontinued operations" to include only disposals or held-for-sale classifications for components or groups of components of an entity that represent a strategic shift that either has or will have a major effect on an entity's operations or financial results.
+Examples of a strategic shift that has or will have a major effect on an entity's operations and financial results include a disposal of a major geographical area, line of business, equity method of investment or other parts of an entity.
 The new guidance also requires the disclosure of pre-tax income of disposals that do not qualify as discontinued operations.